 No, we’re not talking about your looks.
 That’s not something you can change.
 But yes, you can always dress to impress.

 According to a survey, 37% recruiters don’t hire a candidate because she wasn’t well dressed.
-Further, 65% hiring managers believe that dressing becomes a crucial factor when it comes to selecting between two candidates with similar proficiency.
+Further, 65% of hiring managers believe that dressing becomes a crucial factor when it comes to selecting between two candidates with similar proficiency.

 So, what does it take to dress right and impress your interviewers?
 It doesn’t need to be an expensive task.
 In most cases, you certainly cannot afford designer clothes when you’re yet to land the job!

-Solid colors that aren’t distracting
+1. Wear solid colours that aren’t distracting

 When you’re sitting in an interview, you’d want the interviewers to focus on what you have to say and on your personality rather than the pink paisley shirt you’re wearing.